Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 shared with others who are interested in making their own match box projects.

-2. how to implament things within the c++ language.
+2. how to implement things within the c++ language.
 It has been a while since I have used the c++ language, and I am very rusty.
 Thankfully I have a strong understanding of the basics of how to utilize techniques such as object oriented design and the use of libraries and utilities.
-All I need to do is take the general knowledge and understanding that I have, and find documentation that alows me to implament the things I want in the c++ language.
+All I need to do is take the general knowledge and understanding that I have, and find documentation that alows me to implement the things I want in the c++ language.

 -------------------------------------------------------------------